-Add Backs: Defining Adjusted Net Income When Reviewing Financials
+Add Backs: Defining Sellers Discretionary Income When Buying A Small Business

 That's an "add-back" and it should be included with net income the seller said.